“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 TIP: If you’re vegan or vegetarian, you may find dining out a bit more difficult in Japan than in Western countries.
 Many sauces contain fish, eggs or allergens.
 However, vegetarian/vegan foodie tours are beginning to pop up to cater to foreigners!
 I’ve personally undertaken multiple in Japan that can be customised and reviewed them in my guide to the best food tours in Tokyo to help you choose.

-When it comes to understanding Japanese culture during your trip, you can’t pass up the importance of traditional experiences.
+When it comes to understanding local culture during your trip, you can’t pass up the importance of Japanese traditional activities.
 Japan has managed to preserve many beautiful traditions, some dating back centuries (or even more).

 The most popular traditional experiences in Japan are: